Isomorphisme/isomorphisme.github.io/index.markdown

 #### **Preprints**

-* An h-principle for complements of discriminants. *Summary: I investigate the homology of spaces of non-singular algebraic sections of vector bundles on smooth complex projective varieties.
+* [An h-principle for complements of discriminants](https://arxiv.org/abs/2112.00326). *Summary: I investigate the homology of spaces of non-singular algebraic sections of vector bundles on smooth complex projective varieties.
 In a range, the homology is shown to be that of a more tractable object: continuous sections of an associated bundle.
-This allows for computations using the homotopical arsenal.
+This allows computations using the homotopical arsenal.
 You can see me on [YouTube](https://www.youtube.com/watch?v=y-IGGlVkj0k) talk about this work during the [workshop on configuration spaces](https://www.math.ku.dk/english/calendar/events/hhcs/) at the University of Copenhagen.*

 #### **Teaching**